FAQ

 What does an advocate do?

-Advocacy services encompass a range of support options, such as:
+Advocacy services encompass a range of support options:

 • Assisting parents in composing meeting agendas and letters